rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 #### [Retrieving API Keys](/en/midtrans-account/overview.md#retrieving-api-access-keys)
 Retrieve Sandbox mode API keys that will be used for this guide.
 </div>

+## Integration Steps Overview
+1. Acquire Snap transaction token on your backend
+2. Display Snap payment page on frontend
+3. Customer perform payment on payment page
+4. Handling payment status update on your backend

 <details>
 <summary><b>Sequence Diagram</b></summary>